intel/llvm/sycl/doc/Assert.md

 There're two commands used for reading assert failure flag: copy kernel and checker host task.
 The copy kernel will copy `AssertHappenedMem` to host and host-task will check the `Flag` value and `abort()` as needed.
-The kernel and host task are enqueued when `NDEBUG` macro isn't defined.
+The kernel and host task are enqueued together with a kernel only when the corresponding device binary image for this kernel tells that it may use (maybe indirectly) the `assert` in its code.

 All translation units provided by the user should have a declaration of the assert flag read function available: